khanlab/scattr/docs/getting_started/singularity.md

 fibre orientation distributions).
 This includes estimating an average response function from input data.
-The `--fs-license` argument allows for specification of the location of the required Freesurfer license file if not already specified in the `FREESURFER_LICENSE` environment variable.
+The `--fs-license` argument allows for specification of the location of the required Freesurfer license file if not already specified in the `FS_LICENSE` environment variable.
 Note, that this is required to perform any Freesurfer-related processing.
 The `--force-output` flag is a Snakemake argument that is invoked to allow for writing of output file to already existing folders - in this case, for thalamus segmentations via